 It was introduced to provide cheap loans to help housing associations and social landlords build 10,000 new homes — mostly one or two bedroom flats — for young buyers.

 Through the Rent to Buy scheme, UK Government ministers planned to provide house builders with £400 million between January 2015 and 31 March 2017 (£200 million for London, a further £200 million for the rest of England).

 These new properties were made available for first time buyers to rent at 80% of the market value for at least seven years; then the occupier gets first refusal on buying it.

-While paying 20% less in rent, you may be able to build up a deposit to buy the property or another one after the seven years is up.
-But there is no obligation to buy the property if you decide not to.
+The intention of the Rent to Buy scheme is that while paying 20% less in rent, you may be able to build up a deposit to buy the property or another one after the seven years is up.
+There is no obligation to buy the property if you decide not to.